frewei/b_thesis/README.md

 pip install numpy
 pip install matplotlib
 ````
+The virtual environment was named fre_env.

 # Layout folders
 The folder university_directory is the home folder of my account 'frewei' on the computational clusters of Radboud University.
 Files that had to be plotted or visualized were moved to the local_directory using the FileZilla program.
-THe following (empty) folders correlate with the university_directory folders:
-logs with logs, prediction
+The /empty comp_clusters_directory/logs/ folder correlates to /local_directory/notebook_logs

 Pilot test models and predictions are placed in their predictions and models folders withing the single_source_loc and multi_source_loc folders